Problem Solving Through Value Stream Mapping in Indian Railways: A Lean Approach to Operational Excellence

 The Future of Value Stream Mapping in Indian Railways

-• Reducing logistics costs under PM Gati Shakti
+• Reducing Logistics Costs under PM Gati Shakti:

 Conclusion: Building Lean Railways Through VSM